The Gilbert Arborescence Problem: Degree of Steiner Points in a Minkowski plane with linear weight function

-We have shown that a Steiner point of degree at least $4$ leads to a decrease in cost.
-In an MGA a Steiner point must then necessarily be of degree $3$. \end{proof}
+We have shown that a Gilbert arborescence with a Steiner point of degree at least $4$ can be decreased in cost.
+Hence, in an MGA a Steiner point must necessarily be of degree $3$. \end{proof}